Silly Tasting Notes and Neuroenology

 In the book, Shepherd says that wine tasting engages more of the brain than virtually any other human behaviour.
 I suspect there might be one at least one other candidate, but I digress.
 Yes, wine tasting does mean our senses are working overtime.

 As we are all individuals, the taste of wine is consequently an individual perception.
 It varies from person to person, even though most of us are born with similar anatomy and potential.
-Therefore, taste cannot help but be subjective, though we can all discriminate and enjoy or dislike different things.
+Therefore, our taste cannot help but be subjective, though we can all discriminate and enjoy or dislike different things.
 As they say these days, your mileage may differ.
 What’s right or wrong is never absolute.
 Some people love Marmite; others hate it.
 C’est la vie.

 However, trying to convey our own, unavoidably personal perceptions to others is a challenge.
 We find it easier to describe visual stimuli (such as colour) than any other sense.
 However, accuracy and understanding rely on the simple or familiar.
 Do you know the game where someone verbally portrays a teapot while another draws what they hear?
 If so, you’ll know what I mean.
 Try to describe a friend’s face to someone that hasn’t met them.
 No wonder we laugh at clumsy identikit pictures.